silverstripe/silverstripe-framework/docs/en/howto/grouping-dataobjectsets.md

 	}

-The final step is the render this into the template using the [api:DataObjectSet->GroupedBy()] method.
+The final step is the render this into the template using the [api:DataObjectSet::GroupedBy()] method.

 	:::ss
 	// Modules list grouped by the Month Posted